lechgu/kahless/README.md

 ## kahless

-Kahless is a inimalistic WSGI-compatible web framework
+Kahless is a minimalistic WSGI-compatible web framework